Placebo Power Hype

 The placebo effect is fascinating, but its “power” isn’t all it’s cracked up to be

-FICTION: “The” placebo effect is specifically about the mind healing the body, and it’s “powerful.”
+FICTION: “The” placebo effect is specifically about the mind healing the body, and it’s “powerful,” almost magically potent — especially for pain.

-FACT: “Placebo” is an informal shorthand for many things, which includes some trivial mind-over-symptoms stuff, but is mostly a mess of minor “positive side effects” of treatment and/or research artifacts which give the appearance of a treatment effect where there is none.
+FACT: “Placebo” is an informal shorthand for many things, a mess of minor “positive side effects” of treatment and/or research artifacts which can give the appearance of a treatment effect even where there is none.
+That includes the phenomenon of psychologically mediated symptoms, but that phenomenon alone is not impressive — not even for pain.

 The psychological effects of optimistic belief — “the placebo effect” — can be weird, and they can seem almost miraculous in the right circumstances.
-Human beings will get great placebo from any treatment that seems impressive in any way: more invasive, novel, unpleasant… anything that suggests potency.
-And if we don’t think we’re getting strong medicine, then even strong medicine won’t work as well.1
+Human beings can get good placebo from anything that seems medically impressive in any way: cool, dramatic, gross, intense, invasive… anything suggesting potency.
+And if we don’t think we’re getting strong medicine … then even strong medicine won’t work as well.1

-Expectations account for most treatment success stories from both patients and professionals.
-It’s all legitimately interesting biology and psychology — and you can read an overview of placebo like this on almost every health blog on the Internet.
-Now for the bucket of cold water available only here (and a handful of other places) …
+Expectations and assumptions account for most treatment success stories from both patients and professionals.
+It’s all legitimately interesting biology and psychology — and you can read an overview of it on almost every health website, blog, newsletter, and channel.

 Placebo gets more love than it deserves (a lot more)

-But there is an awful lot of ideologically motivated hype about placebo!
+But we do see an awful lot of ideologically motivated hype about placebo!
 There's a seed of truth that belief can power some relief, but placebo is also a popular idea because people like to believe in the power of the mind.
 And that belief is great for selling snake oil.

 Putting placebo on a pedestal